sevidmusic/Roady/README.md

 ```

 Additional variables may also be defined in config.sh, though they will not be
 used by dsh.
-An practical example of defining additional variables could be to
+A practical example of defining additional variables could be to
-define a variable for the name of a Response that is going to have many Requests,
+define variables for the names of Responses that are going to have many Requests,
-OutputComponents, and DynamicOutputComponents assigned to it.
+OutputComponents, and DynamicOutputComponents assigned to them.

 For example:

 ```
 #!/bin/bash
 # HelloWorld | config.sh